 A Co-worker’s Story

-I work in Linden House, which is a welcoming home to 7 lovely residents.
-My working day starts at 7:15 am, when I wake up the residents and start preparing breakfast.
+I volunteer in Linden House, which is a welcoming home to 7 lovely residents.
+My day starts at 7:15 am, when I wake up the residents and start helping to prepare breakfast.
 Most of the residents are quite independent and can get up and ready themselves.
 We all have breakfast together and then afterwards everyone completes their chores and helps clean up.

 At 9am we go over to the main building, where the whole community assembles for “Morning Gathering”.
 We listen to the announcements of the day, sing a song and say a morning prayer.
 After that the workshops start.